 The translational impact of our research is also clear from our growing relationship with industrial partners.
 Half of our Faculty currently have productive relationships with biotech and pharma.
-Work at the Institute has generated many patents, and a number of start-up companies were founded by our scientists, including OxStem, Avidex (now Immunocore), Orbit Discovery, Oxford Immunotec and Zegami.
+Work at the Institute has generated many patents, and a number of start-up companies were founded by our scientists, including Avidex (now Immunocore), Orbit Discovery, Oxford Immunotec, Zegami (now Videntai), and Alethiomics.

 Our contribution to science and society is evident in the awards received by the Institute and our academics.
 Since our foundation we have hosted 15 Fellows of the Royal Society and in 1996 we were awarded the prestigious Queen’s Anniversary Prize for Higher and Further Education by her Majesty the Queen.

 We are extremely proud of the way in which our staff and students have gone on to succeed in their careers after leaving the Institute.
 Many went on to establish complementary research institutes in Oxford and beyond.
 Some examples include: